Architectural Drivers «Prev Next»

 2. technology evolution.

-Stages of e-Business evolution.
+It is important to recognize the stages of e-Business evolution.
 The model below is a useful tool for consulting engagements, as it allows you to determine in which stage a prospective client lies.
 Is this company advanced or is it at the beginning of its evolution?
 The six stages of e-Business include:

 1. Static